Concolic Testing on Individual Fairness of Neural Network Models: Related Work

 \emph{Fairness verification.} Testing has proven helpful in identifying fairness violations and addressing model deficiencies, but it often falls short of verifying the absence of fairness violations.
 Most studies in fairness verification have focused on group fairness, as seen in FairSquare \citep{albarghouthi2017fairsquare} and VeriFair \citep{bastani2019probabilistic}.
 John et al.~\cite{john2020verifying} present the first technique for verifying individual fairness of classical machine learning models.
 For neural networks, LCIFR \citep{ruoss2020learning} certifies individual fairness by formulating it as a local property, which coincides with robustness within a specific distance metric.
 In contrast, Libra \citep{urban2020perfectly} computes certifications for the global property of causal fairness.
 Conceptually, ensuring individual fairness entails verifying a local or global robustness property, wherein the classifier output remains unchanged for perturbations of any input within the domain.
 Fairify \citep{biswas2023fairify} is a constraint-based approach for verifying the individual fairness of DNNs.
 The tool decomposes the verification task into multiple sub-problems and prunes the networks to mitigate verification complexity.
-While designed primarily for testing, our method can also be employed to certify model fairness by concluding that there are no discriminatory instances for a model.
+While designed primarily for witness search, our method can also verify the absence of discriminatory instances when the classifier semantics and domain constraints are exactly encoded and concolic exploration is exhaustive.
 Another line of research attempts to achieve individually fair models through enforcement during model training \citep{yurochkin2019training, ruoss2020learning, li2023faire, khedr2023certifair, mohammadi2023feta}.
 Although this work focuses primarily on determining whether a pre-trained DNN model violates fairness, our method can be easily integrated into existing fair training approaches.
 Indeed, discriminatory instances identified by our method can be used in model training and refinement, such as generating challenging test cases to evaluate the trained models and identifying areas where fairness enforcement might fall short.

 \emph{Concolic testing.} Concolic testing has been adapted for neural networks to explore execution paths and increase test coverage \citep{sun2018concolic}.
 Tools such as DeepXplore \citep{pei2017deepxplore}, DeepGauge \citep{ma2018deepgauge}, and DeepCon \citep{zhou2021deepcon} offer alternative avenues by generating adversarial examples that expose vulnerabilities in neural networks.
 DeepXplore introduces neuron coverage as a metric for measuring DNN testing adequacy and uses multiple similar DNNs as cross-referencing oracles to avoid manual checking.
 DeepCon proposes contribution coverage, which considers both neuron outputs and connection weights to gauge testing adequacy.
 DeepConcolic \citep{sun2019deepconcolic} conducts symbolic execution testing based on neuron coverage, generating inputs that activate neurons not triggered in the current execution.
 By combining gradient-based and constraint-based methods, DeepConcolic systematically maximizes neuron coverage across various paths.
 Most existing DNN testing tools focus on maximizing certain coverage measures instead of exploring critical branches for changing prediction outcomes.
 As a result, it is not straightforward to plug these tools into our framework to detect discrimination concerning protected attributes.